jeastonIT/SOC_pmon/README.md

 # SOC_pmon

-The goal of this project is to monitor all campus external network footprints and to notify then when a change occurs.
+The goal of this project is to monitor all campus external network IPs and Ports and to notify them when a new asset appears externally.

 basescan.py

-This script will query shodan for all campus IPs and Ports showing for their CIDR blocks and save these as <campus>_base.txt files.
+This program will query shodan for all campus IPs and Ports showing for their CIDR block ranegs and save these as a <campus>_base.txt file.

 pmon.py

-This script will quest shodan for a new set of campus IP and Port information and compare it to any campus base scans.
+This program will query shodan for a new set of campus IPs and Ports and compare this result to the campus base scans.
+Note: Order matters in the comparison.
+Which is why pmon sorts these lists.

+allow.py

+This program will allow a user to add an IP address and a port to the base scan file.

 campus.cfg